 Barbara contributes to CMC's vibrant residential experience by providing educational, social, and cultural programming to students living on campus.
 She also fosters individual well-being and a cohesive campus community by advising students, supervising Resident Assistants, and resolving misconduct issues.
 Although Barbara is a proud native of Los Angeles, she claims the Pacific Northwest as her second home.
 She attained a Bachelor's of Arts in English from Reed College and a Master's of Education in Student Development Administration from Seattle University.
 Apart from venturing about on hikes and bike rides, Barbara's favorite activities include crafting, listening to podcasts, and cooking with friends.

 Short bio coming soon!

-Ms. Neas assists the Dean of Students, the Director of the Center for Civic Engagement and oversees the Dean of Students Office.
+Ms. Keller assists the Dean of Students and oversees the Dean of Students Office.
 She serves as the primary contact on behalf of Dean Spellman and provides support in the daily operations of each department within the office.
+Cynthia manages the DOS motor pool, supervises the DOS Student Assistants and makes arrangements for Commencement.
 She earned her bachelor’s degree in Integrative Studies from Arizona State University.
 Stop by to see her anytime and you will always be greeted with a warm smile and a positive attitude, provided she has had her morning coffee and has a full candy bowl.

 Ms. Hughes provides assistance in the areas of Residential Life and Orientation, including room changes, meal plans, health insurance, and dorm damage.
 A native Californian, she is a graduate of Cal State Fullerton with a BA in Communication.
 She hopes you will drop by Heggblade if you have any questions regarding residential life.
 Even if you don’t have a question, stop by and visit ‘Wilson,’ the automatic red candy dispenser, which will cheerfully provide a handful of M&M’s, Skittles or jelly beans.